 Would the market be open for more than one day per week?

-We hope to run a minimum of 3 days a week of activity on the new market site, two of which will likely be market days, and one of which a regular car boot.
-In addition to this we are hoping to to host other larger one off events such as street food events, food fairs, craft fairs, antiques and salvage fairs, and Christmas markets.
+We hope to run a minimum of 2 days a week of activity on the new market site, the traditional Tuesday Market, and a regular Sunday car boot.
+In addition to this we are planning to run monthly Saturday Farmers Markets, and to host other larger seasonal fairs and other community events.

 Will the new market site compete with the community centre or other community venues?